Edmonton Housing Market Predictions for 2022

 Land development is still catching up from COVID shutdowns, meaning new developments and neighbourhoods are more scarce than usual.
 This is being exacerbated by ongoing supply chain disruptions and worker shortages which are preventing building supplies from reaching new developments at the necessary rate.
 This has also been made even more difficult due to the recent rainstorms and flooding in B.C, stretching supply chains even further.

 With these disruptions in mind, demand for new single-family detached homes in Edmonton continues to be high.
 More affordable home prices compared to other provinces and a large influx of people working from home make the migration into suburban areas a trend that’s not going away any time soon.
-This trend towards new home construction and suburban neighborhoods suggest we will see new home values continue to rise over the long term.
+This trend towards new home construction and suburban neighbourhoods suggest we will see new home values continue to rise over the long term.

 Housing Affordability in Major Metropolitan Cities is a Concern For Buyers